petru-dimitriu/AHK-Random-Word-Generator/README.md

 ## Running and compiling
 You may run the app by running the `main.ahk` script, provided that you have the latest version of AutoHotkey, but it should also run on older versions.

-The script can be turned into an exe capable of running with no prerequisites using AHK's converter.
+The script can be turned into an exe capable of running under Windows with no prerequisites using AHK's converter.

 ## Screenshots
 ![generator](https://raw.githubusercontent.com/petru-dimitriu/gac/master/generator.png)